 Meet the Redbone Coonhound, an all American breed!
 This breed was developed during America’s expansion into the south and west.
 This patriotic pup is adorned with a coat so strikingly red that it’s in the breed’s name!
 The Redbone Coonhound is mild-mannered, friendly, and athletic.
 The American Kennel Club describes the breed as “kindly at home but a tiger on the trail.”

 Unsurprisingly, Redbone Coonhounds are members the Hound group.
 They carry hallmark hound features, such as dangly, flat ears, a houndlike head, and a gorgeous short coat.
-The American Kennel Club boasts that the Redbone Coonhound appears as if a “master sculptor carved them from blocks of the finest mahogany.”
+The American Kennel Club boasts that they appear as if a “master sculptor carved them from blocks of the finest mahogany.”
 Read on to learn more about this handsome hound!

 Also Known As…